wandb/docs/docs/guides/launch/walkthrough.md

 5. Once you have configured your job as desired, click the **Launch now** button at the bottom of the drawer to enqueue your launch job.

 :::tip
-The contents of your launch queue configuration will vary depending on the queue's target resource[LINK].
+The contents of your launch queue configuration will vary depending on the queue's target resource.
 For more information about launch queues, see the [INSERT].
 :::

 ## Start a launch agent
-To execute the launch job you created in previous steps, you will need a launch agent that polls your launch queue.
+To execute a launch job, you will need a launch agent to poll the launch queue the job was added to.
 Follow these steps to create and start a launch agent:

 1. From [wandb.ai/launch](https://wandb.ai/launch) navigate to the page for your launch queue.
 2. Click the **Add agent** button.